a thousand cuts :: adam cohen's blog

 • The more followers you have, the more reliant you become on solid third party tools like Tweetdeck and Tweetworks to manage groups and connections that are most important.
 Tags and search capability are key functions in day to day use.

 • Twitter is no longer solely for the early adopter tech crowd or the social media consulting/services crowd.
-It’s clearly a useful platform for lawyers, real estate agents, graphic artists, moms, dads, sports fans, you name it.
+It’s clearly a useful platform for lawyers, real estate agents able to sell my house fast Denver, graphic artists, moms, dads, sports fans, you name it.

 • The coverage of Twitter use in traditional media, like the evening news on TV, to me seems like hunting and pecking for needles in a haystack.
 It can be devoid of metrics or real analysis, using it more like finding a funny tweet and showing it to the audience.
 It reminds me of the Chris Farley show on SNL. (“Do you remember that?…That was AWESOME.”)